maastrichtlawtech/assignment-graph-ui/README.md

 ## Bonus

 9. Provide a way for the user to compute the shortest path (if exists any) from one node to another.
 Higlight the path.
+10. Allow the user to add notes to a cluster (like summary).
+If you have implemented point 5, then when a cluster is formed, display the top 'k' keywords based on all the nodes within the cluster.
-10. Anything you think that could be interesting
+11. Anything you think that could be interesting.

 You should checkout cytoscape documentation here https://js.cytoscape.org/

 # Getting Started with Create React App